Ladder99/ladder99/docs/page/create-setup.md

 ## Edit Passwords

-Ladder99 will first ask you to edit a .env file, mainly to set the initial passwords -
+Ladder99 will first ask you to edit a `.env` file, mainly to set the initial passwords -

     nano ../setup-test/.env

-Edit the Grafana and Postgres passwords, and run
+Edit the Grafana and Postgres passwords if desired, save the file, and run again -

     ./l99 start test

-again.

 ## Add Agent

-To add another agent to the setup, add the following to `../setup-test/setup.yaml` -
+To add another Agent to the setup, add the following to `../setup-test/setup.yaml` -

 ```yaml
     - alias: NIST # or your own agent name # don't change once set!